-Review of Far West Cider’s Orchard Blend No. 1.
-I’ve previously sampled a different vintage of this cider (see here), plus Far West’s San Joaquin Sparkler and Orchard Blend No. 1.
+Review of Far West Cider’s Proper Dry.
+It is my first time trying this, but I’ve had their San Joaquin Sparkler and Orchard Blend No. 1.
 I got this bottle through Press Then Press, a new online cider store focusing on small batch ciders.
 They had a soft launch Aug 19, and will officially launch Sept 9 2019.

 >>This is a review of a sample bottle provided to Cider Says by Press Then Press.
 Although I will take care to treat it the same as any other review, there is always the potential for bias as I received it for free.
 The only consideration I knowingly made was pushing this up in my cider review cue.
 I love free stuff, especially cider!
 Want your cider or cider-related product reviewed here?
 Contact me.<<